Skye Kennedy-Cullen

 Being 'integrative' means I am trained in a number of therapy approaches and that I tailor the way I work to meet your needs and identified goals for therapy.
 I offer a confidential, empathetic and professional space in which we would work together towards your counselling goal.
 I work in a relational way, which means my clients report feeling safe and comfortable to explore things they bring to therapy.

 I have specialisms in working with trauma (current and childhood), sexual health and wellbeing, psychosexual therapy (sex therapy), gender identity/gender incongruence, and working with the LGBTQ + community.
-My work with couples covers relational and sexual issues.
+My work with couples covers both relational issues and sexual issues.

 If you have any questions then please do drop me an email and we can arrange a time to speak.